arperevalov/arperevalov/README.md

 # About
 My name is Artyom Perevalov.
 I'm 26 y.o.

-Currently UI/UX at Proektmarketing+1, as a UX/UI engineer, but looking for a full-time job as Frontend developer.
+Currently working at Proektmarketing+1, as a UX/UI engineer, but looking for a full-time job as Frontend developer.
 I have been doing Frontend for about 1 year, usally working with VanillaJS, jQuery.
 I have experience in maintaining projects, fixing bugs.

 I've had small experience in VueJS, but for now I've decided to learn React.